Ground State Excitations and Energy Fluctuations in Short-Range Spin Glasses: Fluctuations in ground state energy differences

-In~\cite{NS24a,NS24b} it was proved that at positive temperature the edge overlap $q^{(e)}_{\alpha\beta}$ is invariant under a change of finitely many couplings, and this served as an essential ingredient in the main result of those papers, namely that in the positive-temperature PBC metastate, the free energy difference between any two incongruent pure states in its support has variance which scales with the volume.
+In~\cite{NS24a,NS24b} it was proved (cf.~Lemma~4.1 in~\cite{NS24b}) that at positive temperature the edge overlap $q^{(e)}_{\alpha\beta}$ is invariant under a change of finitely many couplings, and this served as an essential ingredient in the main result of those papers, namely that in the positive-temperature PBC metastate, the free energy difference between any two incongruent pure states in its support has variance which scales with the volume.
 This result was confined to positive temperature because it relied on the invariance of the edge overlap with respect to finite changes in the coupling realization.
 The possible existence of SFCD's prevented the extension to zero temperature, but now that such critical droplets have been ruled out, the result can be extended to zero temperature.
-This is because in the absence of critical droplets whose upper density is positive, the edge overlap between two GSP's remains invariant under a finite change of couplings.